SwedbankPay/design.swedbankpay.com/CONTRIBUTING.md

 Use the custom `ComponentPreview` component to preview your component.
 It has several props, for this example we are going to be using `language`, `showCasePanel` and `codeFigure`.

-We are also using the `DocToc` component to add a dynamic table of contents to the documentation of your component.
+We are also using the `DocContainer` component to sentralize the layout of the documentation, pass the `docToc` prop to add a dynamic table of contents to the documentation of your component.
 This component scans the provided component for `<h2>`-tags and creates anchors for easier navigation.
 Just remember to add an id to the `<h2>`-tag.

 ### Add MyExampleDocumentationComponent to the routes